 We then use the following identity, which relates the $H^1$ norm of $\rho(t,\cdot)$ to the functions $f(t,\cdot)$ and $g(t,\cdot)$.

 \begin{lemma} For all $f, g \in H_y^1$, we have

 \end{lemma}

-\begin{proof} We have Now by Fubini's theorem, we have
+\begin{proof} We have Now, by Fubini's theorem, we have

-\end{proof} The velocity we constructed in Theorem \ref{thm:passive grow} will be piecewisely autonomous shear flow, hence we will need the following lemma for the time-independent shear flow. \begin{lemma} Consider the following initial value problem
+\end{proof} The velocity we constructed in Theorem \ref{thm:passive grow} will be piecewise autonomous shear flow, hence we will need the following lemma for the time-independent shear flow. \begin{lemma} Consider the following initial value problem